 The tabby cats have a spotted tabby pattern, but slightly less common than the mackerel and classic types.
 Their fur is marked with patches rather than bands or swirls.
 Their spots are darker orange shades compared to the rest of the body.

 Taming- As outdoor garden cats, orange tabby cats are usually very easy to tame.
 The cats are receptive to human contact even at older ages.

 Tolerance- The orange tabby cats are a very tolerant breed.
 They tolerate not only kids but also adults as well.
 They make great family pets since they bond quickly and make a great companion for children for everyone giving back more affection.

 Intelligent- Although the orange tabbies are not considered as the most sophisticated cat breeds, they are brilliant.
 They are sharp when it comes to studying something new.
 Their curiosity towards video games and toys makes them the most entertaining pets.

-Here Are 12 Facts That you’ll LOVE About Orange Tabby Cats
+12 Fun Facts About Orange Tabby Cats

 1. Orange tabby cats are almost all male.
 This is an interesting fact that tells us that sex chromosome can affect the color of the cats.

 2. They are often dubbed ginger or marmalade cats, and the nicknames have been used for years to differentiate the black from orange tabby cats.

 3. Tabby cats are not a breed of cats; it just refers to a coat marking patterns.